rosscournoyer602/paycalc/README.md

 # paycalc
-Simple C language payroll calculator program

-I broke this a couple years ago and have now gone back to try and fix it.
+Simple C language payroll calculator program.
+Can manually provide input, or choose specially formatted files as input.
+The program also takes an option from the command line to skip the menu and read in a file directly.

+./paycalc -f [filename]

 Current issues are:

--File input mode says it cannot open "filename", then segfaults(11), then crashes

--After completing manual input mode and returning to menu, further menu input causes program to exit

 -Several compiler warnings about incompatible pointer types